raspberrypilearning/led-resistor-electrical-tape/en/step_1.md

 ## Attach the two jumper wires

-Attach one jumper wire to the other end of the resitor.
+Attach one jumper wire to the other end of the resistor.

 Attach the other jumper wire to the negative leg of the LED.